wpiao/reading-notes/journal-03.md

 ## CSS Box Model

-- margin - outside of box
+- margin - outside of the box
-- padding, border - inside of box
+- padding, border - inside of the box
-- block elements - take whold width of window, stack on each other
+- block elements - take the whole width of the window, each block stack on each other
 - inline elements - placed in one line, left to right

 ```css